mhaugrud/msumcspy/_sources/MoreAboutIteration/Exercises.rst

 .. question:: moreiter_ex_4

+    Modify the walking turtle program so that rather than a 90 degree left or right turn the angle of the turn is determined randomly at each step.

-    .. actex:: ex_7_14
+    .. activecode:: ex_7_14
        :nocodelens:

-       Modify the walking turtle program so that rather than a 90 degree left or right turn the angle of the turn is determined randomly at each step.
-       ~~~~